 Earlier this year, Microsoft announced the retirement of the preview MBaaS services in Visual Studio App Center, which include Auth, Data, and Push services.
 Today we’re providing an update on the App Center Push retirement timeline and details to help you migrate to Azure Notifications Hubs.

 We will retire App Center Push on December 31st, 2020 to give you sufficient time to migrate.
 We’re actively working on bringing the experience of App Center Push to Azure Notification Hubs as you migrate your apps.
-Our first step is releasing a preview of the Notification Hubs SDK, and we’ll iterate over the SDK features (described below) with your feedback before we GA.
+We have also released GA version of SDKs with the features below.

 Migrating to Azure Notification Hubs